 Whether you buy a new or used golf cart depends on your preference and your budget.
 Like regular cars, new and used golf carts come with their own advantages and disadvantages.

-For example, a used golf cart won’t cost as much as a new golf cart, but it might also have mechanical problems you aren’t aware of when you buy it.
+For example, a used golf cart won’t cost as much as a new one, but it might also have mechanical problems you aren’t aware of when you buy it.
 You know new golf carts will be in good condition and have all the right accessories, but you have to be willing to shell out more money for it.

 Again, there is no right or wrong answer to this question.